AzureAD/microsoft-identity-web/TESTING.md

 - Configure the version of the templates to test by setting the ClientSemVer environment variable.
 - Run a script that will:
-  - Generate C# projects corresponding to all the templates in various configurations (no auth, single-org, single-org calling graph, single-org calling web API, Individual B2C, Individual B2C calling Web API (for the Web API and the Blazorwasm hosted templates as B2C does not support OBO)).
+  - Generate C# projects corresponding to all the templates in various configurations (no auth, single-org, single-org calling graph, single-org calling web API, Individual B2C, Individual B2C calling web API (for the web API and the Blazorwasm hosted templates, as B2C does not support OBO)).
   - Configure the projects with existing Azure AD and B2C apps and client secrets.
 This is done by a configuration file named `configuration.json`.
 You will need to add the client secrets (see below).
   - Build the generated projects (which are grouped in a solution named `test.sln`).
 - Manually test (for now) the generated projects.